yelite/lite-config/README.md

 }
 ```

-`lite-system` aims to be light weight, as the name suggests.
+`lite-config` aims to be light weight, as the name suggests.
 It offers only a fundamental
 framework for building flakes of system configurations.
 Users still need to write
 NixOS (or nix-darwin) modules and home manager modules on their own, as in vanilla flake.